jnibauer/streamsculptor/README.md

-StreamSculptor: perturbative and non-perturbative stream models implemented in Jax Supports CPU and GPU architectures, automatic differentiation, custom time-dependent potentials.
+StreamSculptor: perturbative and non-perturbative stream models implemented in Jax.

+Supports CPU and GPU architectures, automatic differentiation, custom time-dependent potentials.

 Auxillary ODEs can be computed along trajectories using the fields module.